Last Updated on July 25, 2022 by DMEditor

 Webex, like Zoom, offers a free version of its VaaS.
 Again, you’ll have limited functionality – Zoom actually offers more features and tools than Webex.
 However, meetings with Webex can last for a duration of 50 minutes, which contrasts with Zoom’s meeting length of 40 minutes.

-Apps Like Zoom vs Webex For Teleconferencing: Two Alternatives Worth Considering
+Apps Like Zoom vs Webex: Alternatives Worth Considering

 LogMeIn specializes in providing secure software solutions that eliminate the problem posed by distance.
 So, that’s why they provide communication and collaboration software in the forms of GoTo, OpenVoice, Grasshopper, and Join.me.